Goldman Sachs says alternative trading system being investigated

 Dark pools are broker-run trading venues that let investors trade shares anonymously and only make trading data available afterwards, reducing the chance of information leaking about trade orders.

-Goldman also lowered its unreserved legal costs to $3.2 billion (1.90 billion pounds) at the end of June from $3.7 billion at the end of March, it said in the filing.
+Goldman also lowered its unreserved legal costs to $3.2 billion at the end of June from $3.7 billion at the end of March, it said in the filing.

 (Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)